alethe-proofs/specification/README.md

 be installed.
 Furthermore, Latex must be compiled with shell escaping allowed.
 To do this the argument `-shell-escape` must be given to the Latex command. `latexmk` also accepts this argument and hands it to Latex.

+The continuous integration pipeline also builds the document.
+Hence, the pdf is available in the artifact browser of the CI pipelines.